MS-DOS Operating System

 1. When the computer is powered on, the BIOS checks the hardware components of the computer through the Power-On Self Test (POST).

-3. Now, the boot sector loads the important MS-DOS files into memory, such as the IO.SYS, MS-DOS.SYS, and COMMAND.COM.
+3. Following the instructions, the boot sector loads the important MS-DOS files into memory, such as the IO.SYS, MS-DOS.SYS, and COMMAND.COM.

-4. Then, MS-DOS runs CONFIG.SYS and AUTOEXEC.BAT are used to configure the system settings to load drivers and prepare the environment.
+4. After the files are successfully loaded, MS-DOS runs CONFIG.SYS and AUTOEXEC.BAT are used to configure the system settings to load drivers and prepare the environment.

 5. After initialization, MS-DOS displays the command prompt, which is ready to accept the user’s commands.